Needs of the Heart

 Serbin’s definitive history of the Brazilian clergy combines social science research, including over one hundred interviews, with cultural and social theory and a sweeping historical perspective.
 Through his history of the clergy and seminaries, he provides a history of modern Brazil itself.

-KENNETH P. SERBIN is an associate professor of history at the University of San Diego.
+KENNETH P. SERBIN is professor of history at the University of San Diego.

 “. . .
 Serbin’s superb new study offers a comprehensive look at the church from the colonial period to the end of the military government in the 1980s.
 He takes the long view in order to demonstrate his central argument: that the “progressive” Catholic Church of the twentieth century, with its political activism and social consciousness, did not emerge out of a void but rather developed out of patterns already set in the colonial period that shifted as they played out against the backdrop of a changing Brazil. . . .
 The book is a welcome addition to the field of Brazilian history and the history of the Catholic Church in Latin America.” — American Historical Review

 “This work stakes out entirely new terrain in the history and historiography of Catholicism and society in Brazil. . . .
 Uncompromising and yet compassionate in its judgments, this second major work on the Church since the author’s Secret Dialogues (2000) draws ably and amply on hitherto untapped, century-old archives of key religious congregations charged with clerical training and of Brazil’s national hierarchy that oversaw it. . . .
 In uncovering these notable findings and ably setting them within the push and pull of world and national forces, Serbin reconfirms his standing as one of the leading historians of Brazil’s past.” — The Americas